 So why push the stars away at the time of the flood?
 According to Job 38:33, God asks Job if he does "...know the ordinances of the heavens?
 Can you establish their rule on the earth?".
 Somehow, the stars have an effect on Earth.
 Perhaps the radiation from so many stars so close to earth might have killed every living thing, once the magnetic shield wound down. (places in the Bible where interstellar movement is mentioned)

 One interesting thought from this section of Genesis that affects us today is the knowledge of where we are from.
 Where you come from does indeed influence how you think about life, and also affects how you treat others.
 Very specifically, please notice that in verses 21-23, only Noah and his family survived this flood.
-This means that just (about) 4,764 years ago we all came from the same Great Grandfather, and hence we are all related to each other.
+This means that in the year 2,757 BC, we all came from the same Great Grandfather, and hence we are all related to each other.

 |Genesis Chapter 8, RSV (NKJV)||Comments|